Nature Restoration Fund - Priorities for Action

 - Nature networks should comprise a range of habitats integrated into the urban fabric at a range of scales, including “stepping stone” habitats for pollinators and nature-rich blue green infrastructure.

-- We particularly welcome projects that use existing greenspaces and vacant and derelict land to maximise positive effects for biodiversity.
+- We particularly welcome projects that use existing greenspaces and vacant and derelict land to maximise positive effects for biodiversity and contribute to nature networks especially on public land.

 Scotland’s list of Priority Marine Features is being used by NatureScot to guide decisions on marine habitats and species priorities for this Fund.
-NatureScot, with partners, is working to develop a common approach to prioritising terrestrial species for conservation action in Scotland.
-Applicants should consider the needs of species already listed in legislation to inform applications.
-While the approach for prioritising terrestrial species for conservation action is being finalised we will use the principles within it to assess and prioritise proposals where action for specific species is included.
+NatureScot, with partners, is working to update the Scottish Biodiversity List, the species and habitats that are of the highest priority for nature conservation in Scotland.
+This work is due to finish later in 2025, and while this approach is being finalised we will use the principles within it to assess and prioritise proposals where action for a specific species or habitat is included in the Biodiversity Delivery Plan, e.g. Scotland’s rainforest.

 These principles are: